VikR0001/react-docs/source/subscriptions.md

     },
 });
 ```
+<h2 id="component">Calling The Subscription from Your Component</h2>

-and start the actual subscription by calling the `subscribeToNewComments` function with the subscription variables:
+Start the actual subscription by calling the `subscribeToNewComments` function with the subscription variables:

 ```js
 export class CommentsPage extends Component {